‘Big Brother’ Showmance Couple Tyler And Angela Declare Their Love For One Another

 Things can get pretty intimate in the Big Brother house when you’re stuck without any access to the outside world.
 That’s why it comes as no surprise as almost every single season of the hit reality series sees a showmance blossom.
 That’s just what happened between Angela Rummans and Tyler Cripsen, two of this season’s most powerful players.
 Angela and Tyler’s romance didn’t play out on screen till after halfway through the season and the couple has been trying feverishly to keep their romance a secret from the rest of their houseguests.

 Now it appears as if the couple has declared their love for one another according to the live feeds, and confirmed by Us Weekly.
 It wasn’t a simple exchange of “I Love You’s” but both admitted to being in love with one another.
-Their declaration happened on Thursday, September 13 and had fans shook online.
+Their declaration happened on Thursday, September 13 and had fans shaken online.
 Some were cheering the showmance while others were rolling their eyes.

 Angela started the exchange by saying “I’m in love with you.”